-- Use the SDGs as your guiding framework or umbrella lens as you engage in policy development - Use the SDGs to frame Fine Gael's manifesto for Government in advance of the next election. - Use the SDGs to inform your engagement and communication with stakeholders and the public. - Reference the SDGs within your work. - Link your work to specific SDG goals and targets. - Wear the SDG badge while carrying out your official duties and speaking in the chamber.2 - Familiarise yourself with the Policy Map which shows which Department is leading on each SDG target so that you are equipped to hold Departments and the responsible Ministers to account.
+- 1. Work within the Green Party to ensure that the SDGs frame the Green Party's next election manifesto, in particular considering that the next Government will likely be in power for the majority of the final five years of the SDGs. - 2.
+Use the SDGs as your guiding framework as you engage in policy development. - 3.
+Use the SDGs to inform your engagement and communication with stakeholders and the public. - 4.
+Reference the SDGs within your work, linking your work to specific SDG goals and targets. - 5.
+Wear the SDG badge while carrying out your official duties and speaking in the chamber.2 - 6.
+Familiarise yourself with the Policy Map which shows which Department is leading on each SDG target so that you are equipped to hold Departments and the responsible Ministers to account.